JOANN Target of Unusually Large Options Trading (NASDAQ:JOAN)

-JOANN Inc. (NASDAQ:JOAN – Get Rating) was the target of unusually large options trading on Thursday.
-Stock investors purchased 2,948 put options on the stock.
-This is an increase of approximately 2,100% compared to the average daily volume of 134 put options.
+JOANN Inc. (NASDAQ:JOAN – Get Rating) was the target of some unusual options trading on Wednesday.
+Investors bought 8,243 call options on the stock.
+This represents an increase of 1,658% compared to the average volume of 469 call options.

-Several brokerages have weighed in on JOAN.
-Loop Capital boosted their price objective on JOANN from $13.00 to $15.00 in a research report on Friday, March 18th.
-Zacks Investment Research downgraded JOANN from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 23rd.
-Guggenheim downgraded JOANN from a “buy” rating to a “neutral” rating in a research report on Monday, March 21st.
-Barclays lowered their price objective on JOANN from $10.00 to $9.00 and set an “underweight” rating for the company in a research report on Monday, March 21st.
-Finally, Piper Sandler downgraded JOANN from an “overweight” rating to a “neutral” rating and decreased their target price for the company from $12.00 to $11.00 in a report on Friday, March 18th.
-Two research analysts have rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Hold” and an average price target of $13.14.
+A number of equities analysts have recently weighed in on the company.
+Guggenheim lowered JOANN from a “buy” rating to a “neutral” rating in a research report on Monday, March 21st.
+Loop Capital upped their target price on JOANN from $13.00 to $15.00 in a research report on Friday, March 18th.
+Zacks Investment Research lowered JOANN from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 23rd.
+Piper Sandler lowered JOANN from an “overweight” rating to a “neutral” rating and lowered their target price for the stock from $12.00 to $11.00 in a research report on Friday, March 18th.
+Finally, Barclays lowered their target price on JOANN from $10.00 to $9.00 and set an “underweight” rating on the stock in a research report on Monday, March 21st.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $13.14.

-In other JOANN news, Director Darrell Webb sold 94,568 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
+In related news, Director Darrell Webb sold 94,568 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
 The stock was sold at an average price of $12.50, for a total value of $1,182,100.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In the last ninety days, insiders sold 97,575 shares of company stock valued at $1,218,014.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Insiders sold 97,575 shares of company stock worth $1,218,014 over the last quarter.

-JOANN (NASDAQ:JOAN – Get Rating) last issued its quarterly earnings results on Thursday, March 17th.
-The company reported $1.16 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.88 by $0.28.
-The company had revenue of $735.30 million for the quarter, compared to analysts’ expectations of $752.33 million.
+JOANN (NASDAQ:JOAN – Get Rating) last posted its quarterly earnings results on Thursday, March 17th.
+The company reported $1.16 earnings per share for the quarter, topping the consensus estimate of $0.88 by $0.28.
+The company had revenue of $735.30 million during the quarter, compared to the consensus estimate of $752.33 million.
 JOANN had a return on equity of 62.50% and a net margin of 2.35%.
-The firm’s revenue was down 12.5% on a year-over-year basis.
-On average, research analysts anticipate that JOANN will post 1.01 earnings per share for the current year.
+The business’s revenue was down 12.5% compared to the same quarter last year.
+Equities analysts predict that JOANN will post 1.01 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, April 8th.
-Investors of record on Friday, March 25th were paid a $0.11 dividend.
-This represents a $0.44 annualized dividend and a yield of 4.12%.
-This is a boost from JOANN’s previous quarterly dividend of $0.10.
+The business also recently announced a quarterly dividend, which was paid on Friday, April 8th.
+Shareholders of record on Friday, March 25th were paid a $0.11 dividend.
 The ex-dividend date was Thursday, March 24th.
-JOANN’s dividend payout ratio is presently 32.59%.
+This represents a $0.44 annualized dividend and a yield of 3.97%.
+This is an increase from JOANN’s previous quarterly dividend of $0.10.
+JOANN’s dividend payout ratio (DPR) is currently 32.59%.

 About JOANN (Get Rating)